bomberstudios/fireworks/README.markdown

 - **Vertical Trim**  (CTRL + T)

   Trims the current page vertically, fitting the contents.
 It does not modify the width of the page.
+**Bug beware:** if you have locked elements in your page, it will be trimmed to the wrong size.
+I’m working on a fix - 2009-10-29

 ### Position